-Many credit cards offer 0% APR financing on balance transfers, but nearly all of these offers charge a 3% balance transfer fee.
-The one exception is the Slate card from Chase, which has no balance transfer fee for qualifying transactions.
-This unique feature makes it one of the most valuable offers for those who are trying to eliminate their credit card debt.
+Many credit cards offer 0% annual percentage rate (APR) financing on balance transfers, but nearly all of these offers charge a 2% to 3% balance transfer fee.
+The one exception is the Chase Slate card, which lets you skip the fee entirely when you transfer a balance during the first 60 days your account is open.
+This unique feature makes the Chase Slate one of the most valuable offers for those who are trying to eliminate their credit card debt.
+However, after those first 60 days, you’ll pay a fee of 5% of the balance transferred (with a minimum of $5).

-Slate offers new applicants 15 months of interest-free financing on both new purchases and balance transfers, with no fee for balance transfers completed within 60 days of account opening.
-After the promotional financing period expires, the standard interest rate will apply, which will be 12.99%, 17.99%, or 22.99% APR, depending on your creditworthiness at the time you applied.
+The Chase Slate credit card offers new applicants 15 months of interest-free financing on both new purchases and balance transfers, with no fee for balance transfers completed within 60 days of account opening.
+After the promotional financing period expires, the standard interest rate will apply, which will be a 13.24% to 23.24% variable APR, depending on your creditworthiness at the time you applied.
+Note: The total amount of your balance transfers — including fees and interest charges — cannot exceed your available credit or $15,000, whichever is lower.

 Cardholders also receive access to Chase’s Blueprint program, which allows you to save money on interest charges by paying off some purchases in full, while carrying a balance on others.
 Blueprint contains budgeting and goal tools to help you pay off your debt on a schedule that you create.
 Slate also offers cardholders free online access to a FICO score.